-During the year ended December 31, 2015, industry volumes were generally mixed year-on-year for the OTC and listed products we broker in rates, credit, FX, equities, energy and commodities.
-For example, volumes were generally up within equities, energy and commodities, FX futures, and European interest rate futures, while volumes were generally down within U.S. interest rate futures, spot FX, and credit.
+During the year ended December 31, 2016, industry volumes were generally mixed year-over-year for the OTC and listed products we broker in rates, credit, FX, equities, energy and commodities.
 Below is an expanded discussion of the volume and growth drivers of our various financial services brokerage product categories.